Riemannian Inexact Gradient Descent for Quadratic Discrimination: Numerical Results on Imaging

-In Table \ref{tab:auc_tab} the Area Under the Curve or AUC is reported for the final iterate of each algorithm and is computed using a two-alternative forced choice test on log-likelihood values (see \cite{kupinski_15} for details on the computation of the log-likelihood).
-An AUC of $100\%$ corresponds to perfect classification and zero detection error.
-When $s = 0$ in Eq. \eqref{Jdiv} and $K_1 \neq K_2$, Jeffrey's divergence and AUC are monotonically related i.e. an increase in Jeffrey's divergence corresponds to an increased ability of $T$ to discriminate between images from different classes.
-For the sample covariance setting ($\tilde{K}'$) the line search variant of the RiGD achieves faster convergence with AUC differences below 1\%.
-On the other hand, under uniform perturbation RiGD-LS achieves the same AUC=$97\%$ for linesearch and for fixed step size.
-For RiGD-LS under uniform perturbation AUC=$97\%$ and for ManOpt AUC=$99\%$.
+For the sample covariance setting ($\tilde{K}'$) the line search variant of the RiGD achieves comparable convergence with similar AUC .
+On the other hand, under uniform perturbation RiGD-LS achieves the same AUC=$98\%$ for line-search and for fixed step size.
+For RiGD-LS under uniform perturbation AUC=$98\%$ and for ManOpt AUC=$97\%$.
 This performance difference is an achievement for our algorithm considering that ManOpt assumes true covariance matrix information during optimization and RiGD works with estimated Eq. \eqref{cov_est_reg} and perturbed Eq. \eqref{unif_bias} covariance matrices.

 Now, in Figure \ref{fig:auc_plot}, we visualize the detection performance of the matrix $T$ at select iterations.
 In Figures \ref{fig:exact_a} - \ref{fig:exact_c}, a histogram of log-likelihood values is plotted at successive iterates of the ManOpt algorithm assuming true covariance matrices are known.
 On the other hand, Figures \ref{fig:inexact_a} - \ref{fig:inexact_c} correspond to the iterates of RiGD using sample covariance matrices.
 Both algorithms are initialized at random matrices where AUC=$53\%$ computed using $5,000$ independently generated sample images.
 An improvement in the AUC is observed over successive iterations of both algorithms.
 As expected, AUC improves more rapidly when true covariance matrices are known and the ManOpt AUC is higher than RiGD at 50 and 300 iterations.